marcelolima/AndroidSetupWizard/README.md

 # AndroidLogin
-App for doing the Android Presetup steps after the device is flashed or reset.
+App that automatically completes the Android Setup Wizard.

 About
 =====